Zivorinashe/Data-Science-Projects/README.md

 * Simple Data Analytics
   * In this set of projects, I conducted data analytics tasks such as data cleaning, exploration, and visualization.
 Using popular Python libraries like Pandas and
     Matplotlib, I analyzed datasets to derive insights and make data-driven decisions.
+* Flight Price Prediction
+  * This project predicts flight prices using machine learning and offers interactive visualizations for data exploration.
+By analyzing historical flight data, it provides insights into pricing trends and helps users make informed travel decisions.